-Leadership & Promoting Inclusion

-Effective Service Delivery & Community Engagement

-Employment & Training

-Evaluation & Sharing Good Practice
+Leadership & Promoting Inclusion Effective Service Delivery & Community Engagement Employment & Training Evaluation & Sharing Good Practice

-TOWARDS EXCELLENCE - ACCOUNTABILITY
+SECTION 4: TOWARDS EXCELLENCE -ACCOUNTABILITY

 Ultimately, the Fire Authority members are legally responsible for Equality and Diversity within the organisation.
-Councillor Sybil Spence is the Lead Equality and Diversity Authority member responsible for championing Equality and Diversity at the Authority level.

 The Fire Authority will approve all major strategic decisions and direction as well as providing the organisation with the relevant challenge and scrutiny on Equality and Diversity issues.
-Authority members receive regular updates on Equality and Diversity progress through reports and presentations.
+Authority members receive regular updates on Equality and Diversity progress through reports and presentations at the Authorities Scrutiny Committee meetings.